Perm, Russia: Climate

+Perm has a warm summer continental climate (Köppen: Dfb).
+Winters are long, snowy and quite cold.
+Summers are moderately warm with cool nights, although summers are shorter than winters.
+Due to its far inland location, there is a distinct lack of seasonal lag resulting in rapid cooling down of the warm weather as days get shorter.
+This results in September, October, and November being colder than May, April, and March, respectively.

 Administrative and municipal status

 Perm is the administrative centre of the krai and, within the framework of administrative divisions, it also serves as the administrative center of Permsky District, even though it is not a part of it.
 As an administrative division, it is, together with two rural localities, incorporated separately as the city of krai significance of Perm—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of krai significance of Perm is incorporated as Perm Urban Okrug.

 City divisions

 For administrative purposes, Perm is divided into seven city districts:

 Economy

 Perm has the largest industrial output among cities in the Urals, ahead of Yekaterinburg, Chelyabinsk and Ufa, although Perm has a smaller population than these.
 Thirty-five per cent of Perm Oblast's industry is located in Perm.
 The largest industries in the city are electric power engineering, oil and gas refining, machine building, chemicals and petrochemicals, forestry processing, printing and food industry.

 Several major industrial companies are located in Perm: Perm Motors and Aviadvigatel, major suppliers of engines to the Russian aircraft industry; rocket engine company Proton-PM, which will mass-produce the RD-191 engine for the upcoming Angara rocket family; electric engineering firms Morion JSC, Perm Scientific and Industrial Group, and Perm Electrical Engineering Plant; Russia's largest exporter of cables and wires, JSC KAMKABEL; and oil and natural gas companies such as LUKoil-Perm Ltd. and LUKoilPernefteprodukt Ltd.